TheJacksonLaboratory/metadata_mongo_ingester/README.md

 Validate a document against a schema with the `validate` method.

 Ingest a document with the `ingest_document` method.
+Please see the note in this method's help regarding the required `archived_path` field.

 ### Unit Tests